-Foley has long specialised in Perkins diesel engines beginning in the mid-1960s when as a Perkins distributor we repowered tractor trailer trucks with 6.305 Perkins engines.
+Foley has long specialized in Perkins diesel engines beginning in the mid-1960s when, as a Perkins distributor, we re-powered tractor trailer trucks with 6.305 Perkins engines.
 (The Mass Pike and NY State Thruway have never been the same.)
+So to remove a Perkins injection pump, you are in the right place!
 This Dr. Diesel™ Tech Tip is one of a number of tech tips we publish on maintaining Perkins diesel engines.
 For examples of others see

 - Tech Tip #17: Working on Deutz or Perkins Engines?,